Vidhish-Trivedi/SoftwareTesting/README.md

 ```

 For both Stryker and MutPy, we are able to generate interactive HTML reports which summarize the results for mutation testing.
+### Team Contributions
+Source code for computations and algorithms were worked on together by both members.
+Debugging and report were also jointly made.
+1. **Vidhish Trivedi (IMT2021055):** Testing of code, writing testcases, project setup and mutation testing using **Stryker, Mocha and JavaScript**.
+2. **Rohit Shah (IMT2021027):** Testing of code, writing testcases, project setup and mutation testing using **MutPy, Pytest and Python**.
 ### Future Scope
 The scope of the current project is limited to Mutation Testing over unit tests of various algorithms and computations which we believe are good candidates for mutation testing.
 This is achieved through the use of tools such as Stryker (for JavaScript) and MutPy (for Python).